cboyce183/Zendomo/README.md

 - unzip fabric-dev-servers.zip

-What this does is installs fabric tools, but as I said, its here already...
+What this does is it installs fabric tools, but as I said, its here already if copied.

 NON-OPTIONAL: To start the developer environment (not the actually ledger):